Can AI evolve on it's own provided it has access to compute and time without boundaries ?

 The Case File

-"No AI system can autonomously evolve its architecture or goals without human-designed mechanisms for self-modification or selection."
+"No AI system autonomously evolves its own architecture or goals without human design oversight."

 What the audience thinks